Independent contractors are not usually eligible for workers compensation benefits in Louisiana.

 Second, workers under a contract but not rendering service to the other party are also not going to be able to receive workers compensation benefits.

-Also, if an independent contractor does not spend a substantial portion of his time in manual labor in carrying out the terms of the contract, then he or she is not entitled to receive workers compensation benefits.
+Also, if an independent contractor does NOT spend a substantial portion of his time in manual labor in carrying out the terms of the contract, then he or she is not entitled to receive workers compensation benefits.

-An independent contractor seeking to be awarded compensation must satisfy both of these requirements, and if independent contractor fails to satisfy both of these requirements, then he or she is not entitled to receive workers compensation benefits.
+An independent contractor seeking to be awarded compensation must satisfy both of these requirements, and if the independent contractor fails to satisfy both of these requirements, then he or she is not entitled to receive workers compensation benefits.

 Examples of Excluded Independent Contractors

-Independent contractors engaged to perform various domestic chores such as yard cutting, house cleaning, window washing and similar jobs — though they are engaged in manual labor — would be excluded because their services are not incidental to the employer's business.
+Independent contractors engaged to perform various domestic chores such as yard cutting, house cleaning, window washing, and similar jobs — though they are engaged in manual labor — would be excluded because their services are not incidental to the employer's business.

 And the independent contractor rendering service for a business and engaged in manual labor, but whose services are not incidental to the business, would also be excluded under Louisiana workers compensation.

-So there are many situations - and in fact most situations - where a worker will not be entitled to workers compensation benefits because the worker is classified as an independent contractor.
+So there are many situations - and in fact, most situations - where a worker will not be entitled to workers compensation benefits because the worker is classified as an independent contractor.